nemanjam/mern-docker-prod/README.md

 # Mern Docker prod

-This is dockerized Mern repo (Create React App, Express, MongoDB, Nginx, pm2, Traefik) meant for production environments and client side rendering where static assets are served by Nginx.
+This is dockerized Mern repo template (Create React App, Express, MongoDB, Nginx, pm2, Traefik) meant for production environments and client side rendering where static assets are served by Nginx.
 It uses strategy with two separate images for client and server.
 Both client and server containers are then routed to subdomain and exposed through Traefik reverse proxy.

 ## How to use this